 This page is regularly updated.
-Check back later for more Nuzlocke variants and in-depth guides.
+Check back often for more Nuzlocke variants and new rulesets.

 Here we’ve collected a number of examples of different variants of the Pokémon Nuzlocke challenge, along with brief descriptions.
 These are intended to add variety, novelty, and/or challenge to the basic Nuzlocke experience.
 Click on the name of a variant for a more detailed explanation of the rules.